veertuinc/anka-docs/_partials/anka-virtualization-cli/command-line-reference/create/_example.md

 ##### 1. The specific macOS version from `--list`

-{{< hint error >}}
-Starting in macOS 13.3 this feature is no longer supported.
-As it was dependent on third party mirrors which have since broken.
-We are looking to re-add it in future versions.
-{{< /hint >}}

 {{< hint warning >}}
 **ARM USERS:** At the moment Apple only provides a public endpoint to list the latest macOS version. `anka create --list` will therefore only show a single version.
 We are working to get them to publically list all `ipsw`.
 In the meantime, Intel Anka does show all archived macOS versions for `.app`.
 {{< /hint >}}